spideron/check42/docs/checks/basic.md

 ### MFA on Root Account

-**Purpose**: Check if an multi-factor authentication (MFA) is set on the root account.
+**Purpose**: Check if multi-factor authentication (MFA) is set on the root account.
 The checker will notify the subscriber if no MFA was found on the root account. https://docs.aws.amazon.com/IAM/latest/UserGuide/enable-mfa-for-root.html
 **Implemented in version**: 1.0